decentlab/decentlab-decoders/README.md

 end
 ```

-Test by clicking `Run` and make sure the values match against the datasheet.
+Test by clicking `Run` and make sure the output values match against the datasheet.
 Configure the fields in `Node fields` accordingly and press `Save` icon.
-That's all.